 New prescription drugs that are introduced into the market are reviewed by the Plan prior to coverage to ensure that the drug is safe and effective.
-New to market drugs will be reviewed by Harvard Pilgrim's Medical Policy Department and New Technology Assessment Committee or Pharmacy Services Department along with the Pharmacy and Therapeutics Committee within the first 180 days of their introduction to the market.
+New to market drugs will be reviewed by Harvard Pilgrim's Medical Policy Department within the first 180 days of their introduction to the market.
 If the new to market drug is covered by the Plan, Prior Authorization and coverage limitations may apply.